isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 layout: post
 description: ""
 ---
 <p style="text-align: justify;"> Welcome to Serangoon Garden Secondary School.
 The school would like to extend a warm welcome to all Sec 1 students and parents.
-Our Principal, Vice-Principals and teachers look forward to meeting all of you.
+Our Principal, Vice-Principals and teachers look forward to meeting all of you.</p>

-To prepare the start of your Secondary School journey with us, please look through the information detailed below and assist us with an online registration form to be filled by you/your child. </p>
+<p style="text-align: justify;"> To prepare the start of your Secondary School journey with us, please look through the information detailed below and assist us with an online registration form to be filled by you/your child. </p>

 #### <u><b>Section A: Online Briefing and Interaction with School Leaders and Key Personnel</b></u>